-Although currently, climate-related risks are already being discussed by IPO's Board Risk Oversight Committee (BROC) and the IPO Sustainability Team, IPO does not yet have a complete working plan for addressing climate-related risks to the group.
+Although currently, climate-related risks are already being discussed by IPO's Board Risk Oversight Committee (BROC) and the IPO Sustainability Team, IPO is currently working on a plan to help address climate-related risks to the group.
 The Company is putting together and evaluating the system to understand its vulnerabilities at different climate change scenarios to be able to fully disclose on this.
-Due to the challenges posed by the current COVID pandemic, IPO will begin work on the plan for climate related risks after the COVID pandemic, and possibly be able to disclose in 2024.
+Due to the challenges posed by the current COVID pandemic, IPO will begin work on the plan for climate related risks after the COVID pandemic and possibly be able to disclose in 2025.